 Unique features of the M.A. in History with a Concentration in Public History:

-La Salle’s M.A. in History with a concentration in Public History provides graduates with both historical content knowledge and professional skill needed for successful careers in Public History by offering:
+La Salle’s M.A. in History with a concentration in Public History provides graduates with both historical content knowledge and professional skill needed for successful careers in Public History by offering the following:

 - A general introduction to Public History